learnk8s/learnk8s.io/src/bsk201910/autoscaling.md

 **You also have to expose your desired scaling metric through the metric registry.**

-_So, how do you expose a metric through a metric API?_
+_How do you expose a metric through a metric API?_

 By installing and configuring additional components in your cluster.